-Reference to AASHTO LRFD Bridge Design Specifications is based on the 2007 Fourth Edition with subsequent updates pertinent to the articles mentioned in this document.
+Reference to AASHTO LRFD Bridge Design Specifications shall apply to the 2007 Fourth Edition with subsequent updates pertinent to the articles mentioned in this document.

-Most components of steel bridges are not expected to behave in a cyclic inelastic manner during an earthquake.
+Most steel components of bridges are not expected to behave in a cyclic inelastic manner during an earthquake.
 The provisions of this article are only applicable to the limited number of components (such as specially detailed ductile substructures or ductile diaphragms) whose stable hysteretic behavior is relied upon to ensure satisfactory bridge seismic performance.
 The seismic provisions of this article are not applicable to the other steel members expected to remain elastic during seismic response.
 In most steel bridges, the steel superstructure is expected (or can be designed) to remain elastic.